The event will take place over the weekend of 27th and 28th June. The draw took place on the 12th April in front of club representatives.

 |

-For each encounter, a club team can consist of 6-8 players under the following conditions:
+For each encounter, a club team can consist of a minimum of six (6) up to a maximum of nine (9) players under the following conditions:

-- The teams of 6 players must possess at least one (1) player of the opposite sex to the rest of the team.
+- A team of six (6) players must include one player of the opposite gender to the remainder of the team.

-- The teams of 7-8 players must possess at least two (2) players of the opposite sex to the rest of the team.
+- Teams of seven (7), eight (8) or nine (9) players must include two players of the opposite gender to the rest of the team.

-All the participants must be licensed with the Club they represent at the time of the competition and may not, under any circumstances, play for another club during the course of the competition.
+All participants must be affiliated with the Club they represent at the time of the competition and cannot, under any circumstances, play for another club during the course of the competition.

-Each encounter consists of eleven games played over three (3) rounds.
+Each match consists of eleven games over three (3) rounds played in the following order.

 Follow this link for the Rules for the Welsh Cup.
 This will be updated when required.

 Ideally, the Welsh Club Champions shall be based on the total number of points won.
-However, should there be a tie on the number of wins, then Article 22, detailed in the published Rules European Cup For Clubs, shall be used, which states that:
+However, should there be a tie on the number of wins, then Article 22, detailed in the published Rules European Cup, shall be used, which states that:

 The following formula will be applied to decide the results: